Battle of Truillas: Result

 Though Dagobert admitted only 1,500 casualties, historian Digby Smith notes that the French actually suffered 3,000 killed and wounded, with 1,500 soldiers and 10 artillery pieces captured.
 The Spanish army lost a total of 2,000 killed, wounded, and missing.
 De Courten and General Diego Godoy also fought for the Spanish.
 Representatives Fabre and Raymond Gaston removed the unsuccessful Dagobert from command of the army on 28 September and temporarily replaced him with d'Aoust.
 Dagobert returned to the Cerdagne with his division and sacked the Spanish town of Camprodon on 4 October.
+However, the positive casualty exchange proved inconsequential as 15,000 reinforcements reached the French the day after the battle while Ricardos’ army continued to shrink.
 Though Ricardos gained the victory at Trouillas, he soon found it expedient to withdraw to the Tech River.
 On 3 October, the Spanish commander and 15,000 troops repulsed d'Aoust and 16,000 Frenchmen at Le Boulou on the Tech.
 In that action, 1,200 French soldiers became casualties against only 300 Spaniards.